eclipse/buildship/docs/user/Overview.md

 ## Project Creation

-You can create a new Gradle project and have it be added to the current workspace through the Eclipse New Wizard functionality.
-In distinct steps, the creation wizard allows you to specify the name and location of the Gradle project, and see a summary of how the project will be created and imported.
+You can create a new Gradle project and add it the current workspace with the New Gradle Project wizard.
+The wizard allows you to specify the project name and location, the working sets, and the target Gradle distribution.
+To create the project, the the executes Gradle's built-in `init` task with the  [java-library](https://docs.gradle.org/current/userguide/build_init_plugin.html#sec:build_init_tasks) template.

 ## Task View